Katou - played straight, completely freezes on his several first occasions.

-Yusuke Urameshi during the fight Dark Tournament finals in YuYu Hakusho, where Toguro pretends to kill Kuwabara in order to bring Yusuke's Power Level to his own level becoming a Worthy Opponent Interesting though at this time, his Battle Aura becomes the polar opposite of Toguro's own Battle Aura which killed well over a quarter of the stadium's spectators.
+Yusuke again during the Dark Tournament finals, when Toguro pretends to kill Kuwabara in order to bring Yusuke's Power Level to his own level and make him a Worthy Opponent.
+Interestingly though, at this point his Battle Aura becomes the polar opposite of Toguro's own Battle Aura which killed well over a quarter of the stadium's spectators.

-And right before that, as Yusuke is getting the tar beaten out of him by Younger Toguro, Keiko, unable to bear seeing her boyfriend go through such unimaginable agony, snaps and becomes completly catatonic for one and a half episodes.
+And right before that, as Yusuke is getting the tar beaten out of him by Younger Toguro, Keiko, unable to bear seeing her not-quite-boyfriend go through such unimaginable agony, snaps and becomes completely catatonic for one-and-a-half episodes.

 Yugi in Yu-Gi-Oh! was plunged into a near-catatonic state after losing a duel to Seto Kaiba on the ramparts of Pegasus' castle.
 Kaiba played a desperate and cruel Batman Gambit in order to win: he stood on the edge of the castle wall and threatened to jump to his death if Yugi attacked his Blue Eyes White Dragon.
 Yugi's Heroic BSOD was brought on when he had to stop the Pharaoh from killing Kaiba, which for the first time fully alerted him to the presence of his Knight Templar of an "other self" and made him realize just how dangerous it could be.
 Anzu half-pulled him out of it after duelling with Mai, but it wasn't until his duel with Mai that Yugi fully recovered.